lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 class Tag extends Model
 {
     /**
-     * Get all of the videos that are assigned this tag.
+     * Get all of the videos that are assigned to this tag.
      */
     public function videos()
     {